benchristel/LynX/README.md

 ## What's in the box?

-- OSX-style window borders and controls
+- Themes for window borders, controls, icons, and cursors
 - Dock configuration and theme
 - macOS keybindings (e.g. Super+C instead of Ctrl+C to copy)
-- OSX-style icons and cursors
-- The classic OSX "Flurry" screensaver
+- The classic OS X "Flurry" screensaver
 - ...and more!

 ## Map of Files Created/Modified